-2 Policy cycles and the SEEA EA
+2. Policy cycles and the SEEA EA

 If evidence is to be influential for policy, it needs to be synthesised in a manner that best meets policy needs.
-Haynes (2006) suggests an evidence-base for policy should be structured as blocks that build on each other.
-For instance, using research studies and systematic reviews to integrate and synthesise a wide range of knowledge and evidence, and then densifying in synopses or summaries, which flow into decision-support systems.
+(Haynes, 2006) suggests an evidence-base for policy should be structured as blocks that build on each other.
+For instance, using research studies and systematic reviews to integrate and synthesise a wide range of knowledge and evidence, and condensing these to synopses or summaries that can flow into decision-support systems.
 These types of decision-support systems or tools sum up the overall scientific evidence, integrate across various scales, disciplines and stakeholder interests and needs, and feed them into a specific decision point (Dicks et al., 2014).
 A common way of conceptualising these decision-making points is the policy cycle.

-Vardon et al., (2016; 2018) highlight a central role for the SEEA in organising and summarising basic data in a systematic way to produce key indicators and aggregates that provide evidence across the policy cycle (Figure 2).
-However, for the SEEA EA to deliver 'policy-ready' evidence, the accounts need to meet key evidence needs in a format appropriate to the processes and procedures that drive the policy cycle.
-We explore this in the context of the policy cycle in the following sub-sections.
+(Vardon et al., 2016) highlighted a central role for the SEEA EA in organising and summarising basic data in a systematic way to produce key indicators and aggregates that provide evidence across all stages of the the policy cycle (Fig. 2).
+However, for the SEEA EA to deliver 'policy-ready' evidence, the accounts need to meet key evidence needs in a format appropriate to the analyses, processes and procedures that drive the policy cycle.
+Examples of these are shown around the periphery of